IHE/RAD.IRA/input/pagecontent/volume-1.md

 Once the *interrupting* study is complete, the Image Display terminates the report context of the *interrupting* study.
 The Hub removes the context of the *interrupting* study and set the current context back to the previously opened study.
 Note that all associated context and contents remain in the Hub.

 By default, the Hub will implicitly generate and distribute new `DiagnosticReport-open` event for the resumed report context to all subscribers (See Hub [Event Producing Requirements](volume-1.html#1xx1172-event-producing-requirements) for more details.).
 As a result, all subscribers will resume to the same report context.
-If an application has business logic to resume something else rather than the previous report context, that application should send a new Initiate Report Context [RAD-X3] event to set the new report context accordingly.
+If an application has business logic to resume something else rather than the previous report context, that application should send a new Open Report Context [RAD-X3] event to set the new report context accordingly.

 <div>
 {%include interruption-and-resume.svg%}